 Drawing data from 64 sources, the 2020 Release includes six years of data from 2013 to 2019.
 The Index is the most comprehensive look at states' preparedness to date.
 It is also the first national index that looks at the nation’s health security by collectively measuring the preparedness of the states.
 States face varying threats, apply preparedness principles in locally relevant ways, and have unique interdependencies.
 The display of results on the Index website takes into account both preparedness and model complexities.

 The overall preparedness level in Indiana stands at 6.2 for 2019.
 The national average is 6.8.

 Indiana’s overall health security level reached 6.2 out of 10 in 2019, a -1.6% decrease from 2013.

 The overall health security level in Indiana was significantly below the national average health security level of 6.8 in 2019.

 Indiana’s largest improvement occurred in the Health Security Surveillance domain, which increased by 7.4% between 2013-19.

-Health security levels in 2018 declined in one domain: a decline of -2.4% occurring in Incident & Information Management.
+Health security levels in 2019 declined in 4 domains, with the largest decline of -8.3% occurring in Healthcare Delivery.

-Health security levels in 2018 were significantly below the national average in 4 domains: Community Planning & Engagement, Incident & Information Management, Healthcare Delivery, and Countermeasure Management.
+Health security levels in 2019 were significantly below the national average in 5 domains: Community Planning & Engagement, Incident & Information Management, Healthcare Delivery, Countermeasure Management, and Environmental & Occupational Health.